stefanpenner/n/n/shapeshifting.md

 What we are seeing is `obj` recieving a new property `<has-code-symbol>`, which transitions `obj` into a new shape.
-Now code "optimized" to work with the old `shape` of object will be invalid, and require recompile if used with the new shaped `ojb`.
+Now code "optimized" to work with the old `shape` of object will be invalid, and require recompile if used with the new shaped `obj`.

-`<has_code_symbol>` is the property which contains the hash code used for Map/Set/WeakSet/WeakMap identity, and it set here:
+`<has_code_symbol>` is the property which contains the hash code used for Map/Set/WeakSet/WeakMap identity, and is set here in v8:

 ```js
 function GetHash(key) {